FAQ - Frequently Asked Questions

 Kesko’s business divisions are grocery trade, building and technical trade, and car trade.

 In how many countries does Kesko operate?

-Kesko currently operates in nine countries.
-Kesko carries on business in Finland, Sweden, Norway, Estonia, Latvia, Lithuania, Poland, Russia and Belarus.
+Kesko currently operates in seven countries: in Finland, Sweden, Norway, Estonia, Latvia, Lithuania and Poland.

 What is the K-Retailers' Association?

 The K-Retailers' Association is a cooperation organisation that looks after the interests of the K-retailers.
 Its basic function is to develop and strengthen the K-retailer entrepreneurship and promote the interests of its members.
-All of the about 1,100 K-retailers are members of the K-Retailers' Association.
+All of the more than 1,100 K-retailers are members of the K-Retailers' Association.
 Further information at www.k-kauppiasliitto.fi.